Asia must not become arena for 'big power contest,' says China's Xi as APEC summit gets underway - KESQ

 Relations between the world’s two largest economies have deteriorated sharply in recent years, with the two sides clashing over Taiwan, the war in Ukraine, North Korea, and the transfer of technology among other issues.

+In August, following a visit of US House Speaker Nancy Pelosi to Taiwan, China fired multiple missiles into waters around the self-governing island and ramped up naval and warplane exercises in the surrounding area.
+Beijing claims the democratic island as its territory, despite never having controlled it, and suspended a number of dialogues with the US over the visit.

-But US-China tensions, which relaxed slightly following a landmark meeting between Xi and US President Joe Biden in Bali, Indonesia earlier this week, will not be the only shadow hanging over the APEC summit.
+But US-China tensions, which relaxed slightly following a landmark meeting between Xi and US President Joe Biden in Bali, Indonesia earlier this week, are not the only shadow hanging over the APEC summit.

+North Korea launched an intercontinental ballistic missile (ICBM) on Friday morning, the second missile test by the Kim Jong Un regime in two days, and part of a period of increased provocation from Pyongyang.

+US Vice President Kamala Harris gathered on the sidelines of the summit with leaders from Japan, South Korea, Australia, New Zealand, and Canada to condemn the launch, in a previously unscheduled media brief.

-Leaders and representatives from 21 economies on both sides of the Pacific — accounting for around half of global trade — are expected to grapple with how to address the economic fallout of the war in Ukraine over the course of their two-day summit, an annual gathering meant to advance regional economic integration.
+Leaders and representatives from 21 economies on both sides of the Pacific — accounting for around half of global trade — will also grapple with how to address the economic fallout of the war in Ukraine over the course of their two-day summit, an annual gathering meant to advance regional economic integration.

+At stake is whether leaders can find consensus over how to treat Russia’s aggression in a concluding document, or whether differences in view between the broad grouping of nations will stymie such a result, despite months of discussion between APEC nations’ lower-level officals.

+In an address to business leaders alongside the summit Friday morning, French President Emmanuel Macron, who was invited by host country Thailand but is not part of the grouping, called for consensus and unity against Russia’s aggression.

-He also met with Singaporean Prime Minister Lee Hsien Loong and Philippine President Ferdinand Marcos — in a bid to underline the importance of regional relationships for Xi, who held a packed line-up of bilateral meetings during what is only his second trip overseas since the start of the pandemic and his first since taking a norm-breaking third term as China’s leader.
+Xi also met with Singaporean Prime Minister Lee Hsien Loong and Philippine President Ferdinand Marcos — in a bid to underline the importance of regional relationships for China.
+They added to a packed line-up of bilateral meetings during what is only Xi’s second trip overseas since the start of the pandemic and his first since taking a norm-breaking third term as China’s leader.

+In his comments to APEC leaders Friday, Xi also said China would consider hosting the third Belt and Road Forum for International Cooperation next year.
+The event, linked to China’s overseas development and infrastructure drive, has not been held since 2019, as China has continued to restrict its borders following the outbreak of Covid-19.

-Unlike at the G20 earlier this week, Xi is not entering APEC having to sit across the table from Biden, who left Asia on Wednesday for a family event and handed American representation in Bangkok to Vice President Kamala Harris.
+Unlike at the G20 earlier this week, Xi is not entering APEC having to sit across the table from Biden, who left Asia on Wednesday for a family event and handed American representation in Bangkok to the Vice President.

 Russian President Vladimir Putin will also not be in attendance, instead sending a representative, having already skipped the G20 and meetings around the Association of Southeast Asian Nations (ASEAN) summit in Phnom Penh, Cambodia over the past week.